There are no tickets available at this time.

 There is a lovely view of the mountains/hills beyond the outfield wall which are part of the Cascade Mountain Range.

 The stadium is a part of the Washington State Fair Grounds.
 At the game I attended, there was a carnival in progress right next door that had a Ferris wheel and many other rides and entertainment options.
 You may be able to catch some event there when you visit Yakima.
-Otherwise, it was mainly a commercial/residential area.
+Otherwise, it is mainly a commercial/residential area.

 There is a Salsita Antojitos Mexicanos restaurant across the street from the stadium.
 Another option, although not within walking distance at all, is the Yakima Craft Brewing Co (if you want to check out a good brewery).